 The Power of Gratitude (2)

-Many of us have frequently exclaimed: “al-hamdulillah!”
-(Praise and thanks are due to Allah) following something good that happened in our life.
+Many of us have frequently exclaimed: “alhamdulillah!”
+(Praise and thanks are due to Allah) following something good that happens in our life.
 Is this the only way gratitude is supposed to be expressed?
-Do feel grateful only for the good?
-If the answer is “yes,” then we have a very narrow meaning of gratitude?
-Anyone can say al-hamdulillah.
+Do you feel grateful only for the good?
+If the answer is “yes,” is that a narrow meaning of gratitude?
+Anyone can say alhamdulillah.
 Anyone can thank Allah for the good.
 Authentic gratitude extends to be expressed during hard times and demonstrated in different ways.

-As for the spiritual requirements of Shukr, Imam ibn al-Qayyim, in his Madarij al-Salikin, offers what he calls “the Five Pillars of Gratitude”.
-He writes:
+As for the spiritual requirements of Shukr, Imam ibn al-Qayyim, in his Madarij al-Salikin, offers what he calls “the Five Pillars of Gratitude.”

 “Gratitude is founded on five pillars: humility before Allah, loving Him, acknowledging His blessings, praising Him for them, and staying away from using them in ways that displease Allah.
 These five pillars are the foundations of Shukr.
 If one is missing, Shukr lacks one of its foundations.”

 Let me put these five pillars in a more straightforward order.
 We must thank Allah verbally, wholeheartedly, physically, lovingly, and humbly.
 In this section, we’ll discuss the first pillar of gratitude: verbal gratitude.

 Even though saying alhamdulillah crosses people’s minds when they think about gratitude, it is so unconsciously overused that it has become a cliché that has lost its original meaning and novelty.
 Here are seven practices to cultivate and revive our verbal gratitude, which helps us shift our focus from what we lack to the abundance we have.